rfmeng/rfmeng.github.io/markdown/FRM II - Credit Risk Measurement and Management.md

 multiple CCPs: regional and product

 ##### Novation
-CCP steps in a transaction and acts as an insurer of counter party risk in both directions portfolio compression: cashflow netting and acceptance of another party to pay CCP compress risk
+CCP steps in a transaction and acts as an insurer of counterparty risk in both directions portfolio compression: cashflow netting and acceptance of another party to pay CCP compress risk